 Case Study: Whole Whale ran traffic ads for the Lung Cancer Foundation of America promoting Valentine’s Day related content with $100 and were able to acquire 190 landing page views at $0.53 per landing page view which resulted in a few dozen goal conversions!

 For $100 a month, you can highlight one important content page or split the budget between a few key content pages.
-This would be a great way to test different topics and see which resonates most with your audience.
+This would be a great way to test different messaging or value props and see what resonates most with your audience.

 How to increase conversions on your website